 How Can We & Why Should We Implement Trudeau’s Vision In The UK?

 Fortunately, Trudeau has shown that a government prepared to prioritise support for grass-roots and startups will reap the rewards sooner than one might expect.
 Trudeau’s vision works beyond its idealistic nature; absolute belief in diversity and its strengths is something to be commended, but no nation has the luxury of adopting investment approaches based purely on its utilitarian value.

 The rise of nationalism in the UK is a concern as startups are intrinsically reliant on cooperation and connections.
 More welcoming immigration policies would go a long way to reassuring UK startup founders that talent will be readily available.

-Further to this, a more comprehensive funding strategy from the British government to offer support to both early-stage ventures, as well as follow-on capital, is paramount.
-Reserving funds for expansion-series rounds is just as important as seed investment, but isn’t regarded as significantly right now.
+Further to this, a more comprehensive funding strategy from the British government to offer support to both early-stage ventures, as well as follow-on capital is paramount.
+Reserving funds for expansion-series rounds is just as important as seed investment but isn’t regarded as significant right now.

-Funding for research and development projects focused on cutting edge commercial technology is just as crucial for the UK as it is for Canada.
-The UK is home to some of the world’s best educational institutions and tech-companies; London is the hub, but talent and innovation are spread far and wide across Britain.
-Funding to encourage and facilitate the collaboration of ideas without forcing arbitrary centralisation is vital to gain an edge in developing international markets.
+Funding for research and development projects focused on cutting-edge commercial technology is just as crucial for the UK as it is for Canada.
+The UK is home to some of the world’s best educational institutions and tech companies; London is the hub, but talent and innovation are spread far and wide across Britain.
+Funding to encourage and facilitate the collaboration of ideas without forcing arbitrary centralisation is vital to gaining an edge in developing international markets.

-Breaking the London-led, Silicon Valley eLite status-quo is undoubtedly a bold step, but for the brave few who achieve it, an unprecedented level of success could expand far beyond the self-imposed European bubble.
-Join Centuro Global today and gain access to the kind of "one-stop-shop" to startup growth that Justin Trudeau so greatly champions.
+Breaking the London-led, Silicon Valley eLite status quo is undoubtedly a bold step, but for the brave few who achieve it, an unprecedented level of success could expand far beyond the self-imposed European bubble.
+Get in touch with Centuro Global today and gain access to the kind of “one-stop-shop” for startup growth that Justin Trudeau so greatly champions.